swlaschin/fsharpforfunandprofit.com/content/posts/return-of-the-edfh-3/index.md

 FsCheck defines default generators for all the common types (`string`, `int`, etc.) and can also generate data for compound types (records, discriminated unions) by reflection, but as we have seen, we often need to have more control than this.

 So far, we have been explicitly passing the `arbRle` instance into each test using `Prop.forAll`.
-FsCheck supports registering a the arbitrary for a type so that you don't have to pass it every time.
+FsCheck supports registering an `Arbitrary` for a type so that you don't have to pass it every time.
 For a common type that will see lots of reuse, this is very convenient.

-FsCheck provides a number of useful built-in types with custom generators, such as [PositiveInt](https://fscheck.github.io/FsCheck/reference/fscheck-positiveint.html), [NonWhiteSpaceString](https://fscheck.github.io/FsCheck/reference/fscheck-nonwhitespacestring.html) and more in the [FsCheck namespace](https://fscheck.github.io/FsCheck/reference/fscheck.html).
+FsCheck provides a number of useful built-in types with custom generators, such as [PositiveInt](https://fscheck.github.io/FsCheck/reference/fscheck-positiveint.html), [NonWhiteSpaceString](https://fscheck.github.io/FsCheck/reference/fscheck-nonwhitespacestring.html), and so on (see more in the [FsCheck namespace](https://fscheck.github.io/FsCheck/reference/fscheck.html)).
 How can we add our custom type to this list?

 The [FsCheck documentation explains how](https://fscheck.github.io/FsCheck//TestData.html#Default-Generators-and-Shrinkers-based-on-type).
-You first define a class with a static methods for each Arb that you want to register:
+You first define a class with a static method for each `Arbitrary` that you want to register:

 ```fsharp {src=#MyGenerators}
 type MyGenerators =